top of page

 We are strictly ‘not-for-profit’, dedicated to the breeding of New Zealand’s most precious wildlife.

-Your entry fees pay for the care of our animals and conservation work.
+Your entry ticket helps pay for the care of our animals and conservation work.

 $26